mdfleming3/mdfleming3.github.io/_drafts/best-free-seo-tools-for-marketers-in-2020.md

 tags: seo digital-marketing analytics website

 ---
 In my [ELI5 Guide to SEO](https://markdfleming.com/eli5-guide-search-engine-optimization-seo/ "ELI5 Guide to SEO"), I discussed the factors that are important to a business's on-page and off-page SEO performance.
-MarTech companies are constantly pitching software that can improve these tools to small businesses.
+MarTech companies are constantly pitching software that can improve these tools for small businesses.
 While many of these tools are excellent, there are hundreds of powerful FREE tools that can optimize your SEO performance.
-I will highlight the tools that I feel are your best resources in 2020.

 ## On-Page SEO

 ### [Woorank](https://www.woorank.com/ "Woorank")

-Woorank is an analysis tool that provides simple and easy to interpret analysis of your on-page SEO data.
-If you are looking for a macro view of your website's performance, I feel this is the definitive tool.
+Woorank is an analysis tool that provides simple and easy-to-interpret analysis of your on-page SEO data.
+If you are looking for a macro view of your website's performance, this is the definitive tool.

 ### [Browseo](https://www.browseo.net/ "Browseo")

-Browseo is a no-frills program that shows you what data a search engine is collecting from a webpage.
-It is an excellent tool for competitive research and troubleshooting SEO for individual pages.
+Browseo is a no-frills program that shows you what data a search engine collects from a webpage.
+It is best used for competitive research and troubleshooting SEO for individual pages.

 ## Analytics